 We’ll Fight to Recover Compensation for All of Your Workplace Accident Injuries

-We handle all types of workers’ compensation claims in Harrisburg, including those involving:
+We handle all types of workers’ compensation claims, including those involving:

 - Back injuries